SoSly/RiverTale/docs/features/rivers/Cell-based Networks Architecture.md

 Computation is fast:
 1. **Region computation is cheap.** Each region does density sampling and neighbor comparison.
 No pathfinding, no flood fill.
-2. **Chain length is bounded.** Distance-to-terminus recurses downstream, but even a massive continent is only ~25 regions across.
+2. **Chain length is bounded.** Distance-to-terminus recurses downstream, but even a massive region is only ~25 regions across.
 3. **All inputs are deterministic.** Density derives from world seed.
 Same coordinates = same flow, always.

 **World borders:**